 The star Algol (Beta Persei) was the first eclipsing variable star ever discovered.
 Good comparison stars are Gamma Andromedae to Algol's west, magnitude 2.1, and Epsilon Persei to its east, magnitude 2.9.
 Sky & Telescope The star Algol (β Persei) was the first eclipsing variable star ever discovered, and it's still the most famous one.
 You can check on it whenever you step outdoors on nights when Perseus is in view.
 Algol fades and rebrightens like clockwork every 2.87 days.
 Its changes are very plain to the naked eye.
 In the middle of an eclipse it shines dimly at magnitude 3.4 instead of its usual 2.1.
 Algol stays nearly that faint for two hours centered on the time of mideclipse, and it takes several additional hours to fade and to rebrighten.
 Good comparison stars are Gamma (γ) Andromedae to Algol's west, magnitude 2.1, and Epsilon (ε) Persei to its east, magnitude 2.9.
 You can compare Algol's brightness with them at a glance; click on the star chart to see a larger version with the magnitudes of several comparison stars clearly labeled.
 (For detailed tips on estimating a variable's brightness, see "The Lure of Variable Stars."
 For information and finder charts for Algol and 11 other inconstant stars, see "The Top 12 Naked-Eye Variable Stars.")
 Below is a calculator you can use to predict when Algol will be at mideclipse.
 Click "Initialize to today" to view the dates and times of Algol's minima for the next three weeks.
-Or you can enter any date, between 2008 and 2020 inclusive, to see the dates and times of eight consecutive minima.
+Or you can enter any current date to see the dates and times of eight consecutive minima.
 The times given should be accurate to within a few minutes.
-In April 2016 we revised the prediction formula to better match Algol’s current minima.
+In December 2021 we revised the prediction formula to better match Algol’s current minima.
 The orbital period of the binary undergoes slight but unpredictable long-term drifts.